 Criminals used to be tattooed to mark their outsider status, and criminal gangs later embraced the practice, as well.
 Although attitudes toward tattoos are becoming more relaxed, these associations with criminality have not completely been washed away.
 Most hotels, for instance, still post bans against visible tattoos in their spas, swimming pools and public baths.

-Japanese establishments tend to be a bit more permissive toward tattooed foreigners.
+Japanese establishments tend to be a bit more permissive toward tattooed foreigners, especially when it comes to Buddha tattoos.
 If you’re visiting from abroad, you will be expected to follow certain local customs, but you may not have to mask your tattoos.
 Still, it’s important to remember that it could cause offense and that keeping it covered, when possible, might be preferable.

 Iran banned tattoos in 2015, along with certain other fashion statements like spiky hair and artificial tans.
-The rationale behind the ban is that tattoos are associated with devil worship and are also a sign that the country is becoming westernized.
+The rationale behind the ban is that tattoos are associated with devil worship according to sharia law and are also a sign that the country is becoming westernized.

 Tattoos are seen as a violation of the Islamic injunction against causing harm to one’s own body.
 They are not illegal in the UAE, but they do tend to be frowned upon by UAE nationals.